New patterns in high-speed granular flows: Supported regimes

-As mentioned earlier, the vertical extent of the flow is a key feature to understand the balance between the gravitational driving force and friction.
+At the same time, the presence of a granular gas at the base lowers the friction compared to the dense regimes, hence larger velocities are reached in steady state.
+These large velocities are partially due to large sliding velocities and, for the rest, to large gradients, at the base (see Fig.~\ref{fig:cprofiles}c and ~\ref{fig:cprofiles}d).
+The top layer of gas only contributes marginally to this picture as it does not go faster than the core.
+However, as mentioned earlier, the vertical extent of the flow is a key feature to understand the balance between the gravitational driving force and side walls friction.
 The position $C_{M}$ of the center of mass of the flow is a simple and interesting indicator which is shown in Fig.~\ref{fig:cmass_mubw}b.
 For the supported flows (indicated by dots in the Figure), $C_{M}$ increases linearly with $\tan\theta$: $C_{M}=a\tan\theta+b$, where the slope $a=54.6D$ is independent of the mass holdup.
-Using a simple force balance, it can be shown that the slope is simply given by $a\approx W/2\mu_m$ (see Supplementary Note~1).
-In contrast, the parameter $b$ increases with mass holdup and reflects the corresponding increase of the core thickness with $\tilde{H}$ described in Fig. \ref{fig:cprofiles}a.\\
+Using a simple force balance, it can be shown that the slope is simply given by $a\approx W/2\mu_m$ (see Appendix).
+In contrast, the parameter $b$ increases with mass holdup and reflects the corresponding increase of the core thickness with $\tilde{H}$ described in Fig. \ref{fig:cprofiles}a.